 Once your narcissistic husband finds out you want to leave him, he will do his best to manipulate you and inflict pain upon you in any way he can.
 Limiting direct communication with him as much as possible will be the best way for you to protect yourself from his rage and to defuse his powers, especially if you have children together.

-If you’re ready to be free of your narcissistic husband, let the San Francisco legal team at the Law Offices of Paul H. Nathan help you.
+If you’re ready to be free of your narcissistic husband, let the Marin County legal team at the Law Offices of Paul H. Nathan help you.
 Don’t wait any longer; contact us today using our live chat or online contact form.